Recovering Risk-Neutral Moments from Options: Simulation

 \subsection{Univariate projection}

-To illustrate the benefits of the projection based approach, we consider the problem of approximating the value of the SVIX and VIX discussed in Examples \ref{exmp:var}--\ref{exmp:vix}.
-The Monte-Carlo experiment randomly draws strike prices from a uniform grid with cardinality $\set{10, 20, \dots, 130}$.
-We also consider the case where the strike grid is equally spaced.\footnote{In our implementation, $A$ covers 99.8\% of the distribution’s support, while observed strikes extend only into the 5\% tail.
-Thus Proposition~\ref{prop:cm_proj_sameWeight} does not apply, and CM and projection weights can differ substantially.} This allows us to study the approximation error as a function of the number of strikes available in the market.
-In addition, we also consider a design where the number of strikes is fixed, but the range of the strike prices is increasing to cover a bigger part of the distribution's support.
+To illustrate the benefits of the projection-based approach, we consider the problem of approximating the value of the SVIX and VIX discussed in Examples \ref{exmp:var}--\ref{exmp:vix}.
+Across Monte Carlo iterations, the number of strikes varies over $\set{5, 10, , \dots, 130}$; in each iteration, strikes are drawn uniformly from a fixed range where the endpoints cover 90\% of the return probability distribution.
+This allows us to study the approximation error as a function of the number of strikes available in the market.
+In addition, we consider a design where the number of strikes is fixed, but the range of the strike prices is increasing to cover a larger portion of the support.
+Throughout, the weighting density for projection is based on the VG process.

-Based on the strikes, we obtain the corresponding call and put option prices from either the \citet{BlackScholes1973} model or the stochastic volatility and jump (SVCJ) model of \citet{eraker2003impact}.
-The latter model incorporates jumps in both the return and volatility dynamics which makes estimation more challenging relative to Black-Scholes.
-More details on the simulation and calibration of these models are given in Appendix \ref{app:simulation}.
-The accuracy of the approximation for each number of strikes is measured by the relative error,
+Based on the strikes, we obtain the corresponding call and put option prices from the two-factor stochastic-volatility model with jumps of \citet{andersen2015risk}.
+More details on the simulation and calibration of this model are given in Internet Appendix \ref{app:simulation}.\footnote{In this appendix, we also show that the projection approach is robust to alternative option pricing models.} The accuracy of the approximation for each number of strikes is measured by the relative error,

-where $\widehat{\text{SVIX}}$ is the SVIX estimate obtained by either CM or the projection method.
+where $\widehat{\text{SVIX}}$ is the SVIX estimate obtained by either the CM approximation \eqref{eq:cm_approx}, or the projection method.
 The relative error for VIX is defined analogously.